ultimate-notion/ultimate-notion/docs/usage/page_advanced.md

 ## Nested blocks

-A really useful feature of Notion blocks is that most of them can be nested Therefore some blocks, like paragaphs, quotes, toggable headings and so on, can have `children` and thus also have an `append` method, just like a page.
+A really useful feature of Notion blocks is that most of them can be nested.
+Therefore some blocks, like paragaphs, quotes, toggable headings and so on, can have `children` and thus also have an `append` method, just like a page.